 HAWAII PRENUPTIAL AGREEMENTS

-Prenuptial/premarital are excellent tools for couples to plan for their lives if their marriage does not work out.
-The lawyers at Doi/Luke are located in Honolulu, Hawaii, and have handled many shapes and sizes of marital agreements over 20+ years.
+Prenuptial agreements (also called premarital agreements) are excellent tools for couples to plan for their lives if their marriage does not work out.
+The lawyers at Doi/Luke are located in Honolulu, Hawaii, and have handled numerous shapes and sizes of marital agreements over 20+ years.

 WHY HAVE A PRENUPTIAL AGREEMENT?

-- allowing them to continue to acquire/earn separate property, even after marriage; and
+- Specifying rights about property acquired in the future – allowing them to continue to acquire/earn separate property, even after marriage;

-- specifying, limiting, or eliminating alimony to the other party in a divorce.
+- Alimony – specifying, limiting, or eliminating alimony to the other party in a divorce; and

 What You Cannot Have in a Prenuptial Agreement